 The UNT Code of Student Conduct and Discipline provides penalties for misconduct by students, including academic dishonesty.
 Academic dishonesty includes cheating and plagiarism.
-The term "cheating" includes, but is not limited to, (1) use or provision of any unauthorized assistance in taking quizzes or examinations or completing tax return assignments; (2) dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other tax return assignments; or (3) the acquisition, without permission, of tests or other academic material belonging to a faculty member or staff of the university.
+The term "cheating" includes, but is not limited to, (1) use or provision of any unauthorized assistance in taking quizzes or examinations or completing tax return assignments, including buying, borrowing, or using solutions provided by any other individual or source; (2) dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other tax return assignments; or (3) the acquisition, without permission, of tests or other academic material belonging to a faculty member or staff of the university.